hed-standard/hed-specification/docs/06_Library_schema.md

 ## 6.5 Proposed changes

-This section explains the changes that are being proposed in BIDS to accommodate access to HED library schemas. **Appendix A.5.2.3** explains the proposed programmatic interface to support library schemas within the BIDS validator and the accompanying JavaScript HED validator.
+This section explains the changes that are being proposed in BIDS to accommodate access to HED library schemas.
 This section will be updated as the proposals progress though the BIDS review process.
 All `"fileName"` keys in the following discussion point to the names of files located in the `./code` directory of the dataset tree.

 The major change to the BIDS specification is to allow the value associated with the `"HEDVersion"` key in the `dataset_description.json` file to be a dictionary rather